nyrahealth/CrisperWhisper/README.md

-# CrisperWhisper++
+# CrisperWhisper

-**CrisperWhisper++** is an advanced variant of OpenAI's Whisper, designed for fast, precise, and verbatim speech recognition with accurate (**crisp**) word-level timestamps.
-Unlike the original Whisper, which tends to omit disfluencies and follows more of a intended transcription style, CrisperWhisper++ aims to transcribe every spoken word exactly as it is, including fillers, pauses, stutters and false starts.
+**CrisperWhisper** is an advanced variant of OpenAI's Whisper, designed for fast, precise, and verbatim speech recognition with accurate (**crisp**) word-level timestamps.
+Unlike the original Whisper, which tends to omit disfluencies and follows more of a intended transcription style, CrisperWhisper aims to transcribe every spoken word exactly as it is, including fillers, pauses, stutters and false starts.

 ## Key Features